AdaCore/gnatstudio/docs/users_guide/environment.rst

   *Use extended projects*

     These projects cannot currently be created through GPS, so you need to edit them by hand.
-See the GNAT User'S guide for more information on extending projects.
+See the GNAT User's guide for more information on extending projects.

-    The idea behind this approach is that you can have a local overriding of some source files from the common build/source setup (e.g., if you're working on a small part of the whole system, you may not want to have a complete copy of the code on your local machine).
+    The idea behind this approach is that you can have a local overriding of some source files from the common build/source setup (e.g., if you are working on a small part of the whole system, you may not want to have a complete copy of the code on your local machine).

 *GPS is very slow compared to previous versions under unix (GPS < 4.0.0)*